randym/axlsx/README.md

 #Change log
 ---------
+- **August.?.12**: 1.2.1
+   - Add support for hyperlinks in worksheets
+   - Fix bug that occurs when calculating the font_size for cells that use a user specified style which does not define sz
 - **August.5.12**: 1.2.0
    - rebuilt worksheet serialization to clean up the code base a bit.
    - added data labels for charts